-$^{^{3}}$ His calibration relies upon the same measures of dispersion as Bloom, Floetotto, Jaimovich, Eksten, and Terry (2018).
+4His calibration relies upon the same measures of dispersion as Bloom, Floetotto, Jaimovich, Eksten, and Terry (2018).
 The connection between firm specific shocks and the distribution of price changes is highlighted in Golosov and Lucas (2007) as well.

-and Giglio (2020), is the limited evidence that uncertainty drives these patterns.
-Further, as argued in this paper, there is an important distinction between measurement and theory that is ignored.
+While the evidence of countercyclical dispersion of productivity is relatively incontrovertible, debate continues on the source of this pattern.
+One point of concern, raised for example in Berger, Dew-Becker, and Giglio (2020), is the limited evidence that uncertainty drives these patterns.
+Further, as argued in this paper, the important distinction between measurement and theory is ignored.
 This leads to the central question of the paper: what drives the cyclicality of the dispersion in TFPR?

-Note that the question pertains to TFPR, a revenue based measure of productivity, and not the quantitybased measure of productivity, TFPQ.
+Note that the question pertains to TFPR, a revenue based measure of productivity, and not the quantity-based measure of productivity, TFPQ.
 The facts presented in Foster, Haltiwanger, and Syverson (2008) make clear that: (i) the distributions of TFPQ and TFPR differ and (ii) the distribution of TFPR is not degenerate.
 The first point implies that any model attempting to study both of these distributions needs to rationalize the difference between TFPR and TFPQ.
 Further, that model, following the discussion in Hsieh and Klenow (2009), must explain why the distribution of TFPR is not degenerate.